steadybit/preflight-kit/docs/preflight-api.md

 ## Overview

 Preflights are implemented with the help of PreflightKit and the preflight API through an implementation of an extension.
-Extensions are HTTP servers implementing the preflight API to describe which preflight checks are supported and how to execute these.
+Extensions are HTTP servers implementing the preflight API to describe which preflight actions are supported and how to execute these.
 The following diagram illustrates who is issuing calls and in what phases.

 ![UML sequence diagram showing in what order the APIs are called](img/preflight-action-flow.drawio.svg)

 As can be seen above, the extension is called by the Steadybit agent in two phases:

-- In the preflight registration phase, Steadybit learns about the supported preflight checks.
+- In the preflight registration phase, Steadybit learns about the supported preflight actions.
 Once this phase is completed, preflights will be used within Steadybit before the execution of experiments.
 - The preflight execution phase occurs whenever an experiment is about to be executed, allowing the system to prevent execution based on predefined criteria.